JodieC9/BIS15W2024_jcheun/homework/lab9_hw.md

 ## 10 Irvine                 5
 ## # ℹ 149 more rows
 ```
-LA has the highest number of colleges with 24.
+LA has the highest number of distinct colleges at 24 counts.

 3. Based on your answer to #2, make a plot that shows the number of colleges in the top 10 cities.